US Cash Products-Refinery outage boosts Midwest gasoline

 Prompt M2 conventional gasoline weakened and was pegged at 3.75/3.25 cents under, down about 0.75 cent, while any-August barrels continued to be talked at either side of 5.00 cents under.

 Prompt F2 RBOB was done at 6.00 cents over and was called either side of that level, unchanged on the day, while barrels loading by Aug.
 15 were done at 5.00 cents over.
 Barrels of F2 RBOB loading by Aug.
-20 were done at 5.25 cents and 4.50 cents over.
+20 were done at 5.25 cents and 4.50 cents over, while any-August F2 RBOB was pegged at 2.75/3.00 cents over, modestly stronger on the day.

-Any-August F2 RBOB was done at 2.75 cents over and ended the day talked at 3.00/4.00 cents over, up nearly a penny.

 Ratable October F4 RBOB was pegged at either side of 1.35 cents over.